sdorof1/java-persistence-frameworks-comparison/README.md

 # Java persistence frameworks comparison

-Comparison of usage of **non-JPA** SQL mapping (persistence) frameworks for Java (Jooq, Spring JDBCTemplate, MyBatis etc.).
+Comparison of how **non-JPA** SQL mapping (persistence) frameworks for Java (Jooq, Spring JDBCTemplate, etc.) are used.

-We are not comparing performance, but rather how are these frameworks used for everyday tasks.
+I'm not comparing performance, but rather how are these frameworks used for everyday tasks.

-We prepared some common scenarios, which you typically need to implement data-centric application, and then we implemented these scenarios using various non-JPA DB layer frameworks.
+I prepared some common scenarios, which you typically need to implement data-centric application, and then we implemented these scenarios using various non-JPA DB layer frameworks.
 This project should serve
 - as point of reference when deciding for SQL mapping framework
 - as a template of common framework usage scenarios (see scenarios below)
 - to document best practices of such common usages (**comments are welcomed!**)